maximewel/IA-course/TP2_gen-alg-labyrinth/README.md

 This philosophy could be pushed further, maybe by separating the two phases in different "while" loop to make the code more understandable, and to trully differentiate and optimize each phase.
 This could mean pushing the strategies to their true limits, and could yield even better results while staying very fast.\
 The dual-strategies algorithm is also very flexible with the given grids - adapting its size to the shape and size of the terrain.\
 Finally, the optimization of the paths is not a focus point of this algorithm.
 The speed is clearly the objective here, and the results show that the results path are always good, but not everytime quite perfect - with a high risk of local maximum due to phase I. But this is expected with the current implementation.\
+\
 This TP teached me that the genetic algorithm results are very dependent of their hyper parameters, and **must be specialized for the problems we face**.
 It was hard to find a good solution for grids going from 10\*10 to 40\*40, and the solution can be even more optimized if we know the size and general topology of the labyrinth.\
 \
 Finally, if you want to test how crazy the speedy method is, we recommend you test the notebook in this project.\
-It tests both methods (speedy and refined) on a 40\*40 grid. it shows the optimized or not-optimized path.\
+It tests both methods (speedy and refined) on a 40\*40 random grid with 10% walls. it shows the optimized or non-optimized path.\
-You can also crank this number to 100*100 and be amazed by the ~1-4 seconds it take for the speedy to resolve the problem !
+You can also crank this number to 100\*100 and be amazed by the ~1-4 seconds it take for the speedy to resolve the problem !